 - Written marking and feedback in student’s books

 - Observation of students in individual and group situations (speaking and listening)

 All tests and assessments are combined by teachers to make professional judgements about a student’s progress.
 These qualitative judgements are called OTJs (Overall Teacher Judgements).
-The OTJs are made in the areas of reading, writing and mathematics, and are used to monitor progress and compare students across the school, region and nation in relation to the National Standards.
+The OTJs are made in the areas of key competencies, reading, writing and mathematics, and are used to monitor progress and compare students across the school, region and nation.

 Reporting to parents also occurs formally and informally throughout the year.
-Formally, two written reports are sent to parents each year.
-The mid-year report is based around progress towards the National Standards in reading, writing and mathematics.
+Formally, two written reports are sent to parents and whanau each year.
+The mid-year report is based mainly around progress towards progress toward the different curriculum levels and across the curriculum areas.
 The end-of-year report covers progress across the entire curriculum.
-Students in their first three years of schooling receive a National Standards report around the anniversary of their starting school.

-The school also uses Three-Way Learning Conferences (3WLC) each year which involve the student, parents and teacher discussing and sharing work and progress.
+The school also uses Three-Way Learning Conferences (3WLC) each year which involve the student, whanau and teacher discussing and sharing work and progress.

 Informally, teachers and other staff may report to parents by face-to-face discussions before or after school, via email or phone calls, or by written notes.
 Interviews are arranged if needed.